 According to the study, the number of African American and Latino borrowers disproportionately bore the burden of foreclosures.
 Since the recession began in 2006, nearly 8 percent of both African American and Latino borrowers lost their homes to foreclosures, compared with 4.5 percent of white borrowers.
 And as the crisis continues across the country, it will be particularly devastating to more African American and Latino families.

 The Center also found a separate and deeply troubling issue: minority communities continue to experience significantly higher foreclosures rates than whites, regardless of their income and educational level.

-The news came as no surprise to Hartford City Councilman Luis Cotto.
+It’s the fleecing of America.
+And this news came as no surprise to Hartford City Councilman Luis Cotto.

 “I’m not surprised at a pathetic picture the report describes, especially about Latinos,” Cotto said.
 Latinos are predisposed to be in this situation because they’re a newer population and not as [financially] literate.”